 Fluid builds up in the chest cavity making it harder to breath.
 The breathing becomes more shallow and therefore more rapid, often leading to panting.

-Heart failure in cats is a slow process and mostly affects older felines, and it is more common in Persians, Ragdolls, and Maine Coons.
-Medication can help stave off the issue, but it's not fully curable.
-If you suspect your cat has heart issues, you should schedule a cat cardiology appointment.
+As noted above, heart failure in cats is a slow process and mostly affects older felines, and it is more common in Persians, Ragdolls, and Maine Coons.

 6: Your Cat is Panting Because of Airway Obstructions